Mwpereira/Movie-Recommender-System/README.md

 ```
 - calculateUserCF
 This is the main function that calculates the similarity scores and determines the predictive movies.
 The main steps are as follows
-1) Calculate the Average of Each Person
+1)Calculate the Average of Each Person
 ```
 const users = Object.keys(this.usersRatingsMap)
 ```